 But that doesn't mean all is lost.

-By buying an SD-WAN from Breeze Networks, you'll receive all the benefits of an SD-WAN and not just the ones that your service provider thinks you should have access to.
+By buying an SD-WAN from Breeze Networks (powered by VMware), you'll receive all the benefits of an SD-WAN and not just the ones that your service provider thinks you should have access to.

 If you'd like to see our SD-WAN solution in action, download a copy of a successful case study below.